-Catchments Habitat quality Management 2016- 2020 Issues to be addressed

-Survey the current

-very rare and increase (if possible) distribution and

-protected orchid the population of the population size of

-species has been species. the

-recorded from this species.

-site.
-Probably the Manage the

-only site in the BAU. woodland habitat in

-the immediate

-vicinity of the species

-Marsh fern Listed in EU Habitats Directive, Annex II

-This wetland fern Maintain and Survey the current

-species is considered increase (if possible) distribution and

-to the population of the population size of

-be rare and declining species. the

-due to drainage of its species.
-Ensure that

-habitat. no habitat

-disturbance, i.e.

-drainage,

-occurs in the vicinity

-of the population(s).
+Atlantic salm Atlantic salmon Listed in EU Habitats Directive, Annex II Sword-leaved I helleborine Listed in E EU Habitats Directiv ve, Annex II Brackloon Marsh fern Lis protected orchid increase (if possible) the population of the species.
+Survey the current distribution and population size of the species.
+Manage the woodland habitat in the immediate vicinity of the species in order to Creagh This wetland fern species is considered to be rare and declining due to drainage of its habitat.
+Maintain and increase (if possible) the population of the species.
+Survey the current distribution and population size of the species.
+Ensure that no habitat disturbance, i.e. drainage, occurs in the vicinity of the population(s).